Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/Introduction/Konigsberg Problem.md

 To understand why the problem cannot be solved, Euler came up with a few key concepts:
 - **Even Degree**: A node has an even degree if the number of edges (or bridges) connected to it is an even number.
 - **Odd Degree**: A node has an odd degree if the number of edges (or bridges) connected to it is an odd number.

+For a path to exist that crosses each bridge exactly once, Euler showed that:
+1. **Two nodes can have an odd degree** (these would be the starting and ending points of the path).
+2. **All other nodes must have an even degree**.